Elevation: 8,380 ft

 This peak is not in the book.
 Updated August 2019

-Whitehawk Mountain is located north of Lowman, Idaho and west of the impressive Big Meadows.
-The peak has a fire lookout on the southern end of its north-south summit ridge.
+Whitehawk Mountain is located north of Lowman, Idaho and west of Big Meadows.
+The peak has a fire lookout on the South End of its North-South summit ridge.
 The lookout has not been used since the Pioneer Fire burned much of the surrounding area.
 The view from the top is overwhelming and includes the Sawtooth Range and huge sections of the Salmon River and Boise Mountains.
-Peak 8420 is located roughly 1.5 miles north of the lookout.
+The high point of Peak 8420 is located roughly 1.5 miles north of the lookout.
+USGS Whitehawk Mountain

-A rough road leads to the summit.
+A rough road leads to the summit of Whitehawk Mountain.
 The road is gated 0.9 miles before the summit.
-From Lowman, take the Clear Creek Road, FS-582 [(E)(1.1)] north out of Lowman north to Big Meadows.
+From Lowman, take Clear Creek Road/FS-582 [(E)(1.1) on Page 140] north to Big Meadows.
 At 12.0 miles, there is a junction.
-(If you go straight you will eventually reach the trailhead for Red Mountain.)
+If you go straight, you will eventually reach the trailhead for Red Mountain.
 Take a hard left and follow the now steep and narrow road up and over Clear Creek Summit and then down into Big Meadows after another 7.6 miles.
-The junction for the Whitehawk Mountain Road, FS-569 is festooned with signs discussing the meadow’s interesting history.
-Turn onto FS-569 and follow it to the summit, A 4WD is recommended.
+The junction for the Whitehawk Mountain Road/FS-569 is festooned with signs discussing the Meadow’s interesting history.
+Turn onto FS-569 and follow it to the summit.
+A 4WD vehicle is recommended.
 There is poor parking just before the gate.

 Summit Ridge, Class 2

-Older Boise National Forest maps shows two trails leading to the summit.
+Older Boise National Forest maps shows 2 trails leading to the summit.
 The first trail is FST-021 which leads to the summit from the west.
-If this trail is still exists it leaves FS-510 near Whitehawk Basin.
-The second trail is FST-022 which also starts along FS-510 and approaches the peak from,the south.
-Neither trail is shown on them USGS topo map or the newest Forest Service map.
+If this trail still exists, it leaves FS-510 near Whitehawk Basin.
+The second trail is FST-022 which also starts along FS-510 and approaches the peak from the south.
+Neither trail is shown on the USGS topo map or the latest Forest Service map.